-305 Employees Not WRS Eligible on Date of Hire and Expectations Change
+306 Employees Not WRS Eligible on Date of Hire and Expectations Change

-An employee who does not meet the WRS eligibility requirements on their date of hire can subsequently become eligible and must be enrolled.
-For example, any time the employer's expectation of hours to be worked and/or duration of employment changes to an extent that the employee will now meet the WRS eligibility criteria, the employee must be enrolled in the WRS at the time the expectation changed.
-A previously WRS ineligible employee must be enrolled in the WRS as soon as the expectation exists of meeting the eligibility criteria in subchapter 301.
+A previously WRS ineligible employee can subsequently become eligible and must be enrolled any time the employer's expectation of hours to be worked and/or duration of employment changes to an extent that the employee will now meet the WRS eligibility criteria.
+The enrollment date is the date expectations changed.

-Note: After an employee is enrolled due to a change in the employer's expectations, WRS contributions begin as of the enrollment date.
+After an employee is enrolled due to a change in the employer's expectations, WRS contributions begin as of the enrollment date.
 The employer is not responsible for retroactively remitting contributions back to the original hire date, as the employee was not WRS eligible until the change of expectations.